craftingcity/The-Known-World/Prenotes May 13 25.md

 ### Intro

-When last we left our heroes, they meet each other at the Araborum, a tavern within the city of [[Mossburg]].
+When last we left our heroes, they met each other at the Araborum, a tavern within the city of [[Mossburg]].
 Your objective is to deliver a package to the desk of the Captain of Enforcement within Mossburg's Garrison, home to those guards actively performing duty and prisoners of the Enforcers.

 You've come to face the brutalist headquarters, and you've developed an initial plan - distract, insert, extract - but the experienced among you know a plan can only do so much in the face of reality.
-Nevertheless, action calls you; Roll Initative!
+Nevertheless, action calls you; Roll Initiative!

 ### What does the World Know?
 #### The Garrison